michael1visser/museum-api/README.md

 # :art: Met Museum API :framed_picture:

 ## Introduction
-The Met Museum API is an API built using Node.js  and Express, with data from the Metropolitan Museum of NY open API.
-Data is stored in a MongoDB database with two collections, Artists and Objects.
+The Met Museum API is an API built using Node.js and Express, and MongoDB, with data from the Metropolitan Museum of NY open API.
+The database contains two collections - Artists and Objects - and is hosted on Heroku.

 ## How to Use the API
 No installation is required.